andydvsn/iimport/README.md

 http://www.floodgap.com/software/ttytter/

 You will need to configure TTYtter according to it's own instructions before iImport will be able to use it.
+To be honest, I've not used this in a long time, so it may well be broken by now.

 Installation